AmbiqAI/heartkit/README.md

 poetry install
 ```

 The python package is intended to be used as a CLI-based app and provides a number of commands discussed below.
-In general, reference configurations are provided to (1) download dataset, (2) train model, (3) test model, (4) deploy model, and (5) run demo on Apollo 4 EVB hardware.
+In general, reference configurations are provided to (1) download the dataset, (2) train the model, (3) test the model, (4) deploy the model, and (5) run demo on Apollo 4 EVB hardware.
 Pre-trained reference models are also included to enable running inference and the demo immediately.

 ### 1. Download Dataset (download_dataset)